-This information explains your breast seed localization procedure at Memorial Sloan Kettering Cancer Center (MSK).
+This information explains your radioactive seed localization procedure before your breast surgery at Memorial Sloan Kettering (MSK).

-Breast seed localization is a procedure in which a tiny metal seed, about the size of a small sesame seed, is placed into abnormal breast tissue.
-The implanted seed contains a small amount of radiation.
-This helps your surgeon find the area of abnormal tissue during surgery when it is too small to be seen or felt by hand.
-The seed will stay in your body until it is taken out during your surgery.
+Breast seed localization is a procedure where a tiny metal seed, about the size of a small sesame seed, is placed into abnormal breast tissue to mark its location.
+It may be done if the abnormal tissue is too small to be seen or felt by hand.
+The seed contains a small amount of radiation.

-Your doctor will explain the procedure to you and will answer any questions you have.
+Your doctor will explain the procedure to you and will answer your questions.

 Before Your Procedure

-- Tell your doctor about all the medications you are taking.
-Certain medications need to be stopped before the breast seed localization can be performed.
+Tell your doctor about all the medications you’re taking, including patches and creams.
+You may need to stop taking certain medications before your breast seed localization procedure.

 The Day of Your Procedure

-- Do not put anything on your breasts, nipples, or under your arms on the day of your procedure.
-This includes talcum powder, deodorant, perfumes, and creams.
+- Don’t put anything on your breasts, nipples, or under your arms.
+This includes talcum powder, deodorant, perfumes, colognes, and creams.

-- Tell the radiologist performing your procedure if you are allergic to any medications.
+- Tell the doctor performing your procedure if you’re allergic to any medications.

 During Your Procedure

-A picture of the abnormal breast tissue will be taken.
-When the area is numb, a needle with the seed inside of it will be inserted into your breast.
-Two more pictures of the breast are taken.
-If necessary, the position of the needle will be adjusted and more pictures will be taken.
+After the area is numb, your doctor will insert a needle with the seed inside of it into your breast.
+After inserting the needle, they will take more pictures of your breast.
+If needed, the position of the needle will be changed and more pictures will be taken.

 After Your Procedure

-- Time.
-Radiation exposure to others depends on how long you remain in close contact with them.
-You will not harm anyone by hugging, kissing, or shaking hands.
-You should avoid placing an infant, child, or young animal on your chest for any longer than 30 minutes per day for the next month (30 days) or until the seed is removed during surgery.
+- Don’t hold a baby, child, or young animal against your chest for any longer than 30 minutes per day for the next month (30 days) or until the seed is removed during surgery.